JohnLockwood/CodeSolid.github.io/_posts/2014-08-17-a-simple-jersey-rest-tutorial.md

 title: "Java REST tutorial"
 categories:
 - Java, Jersey, REST
-excerpt: Easily create a RESTful API using Java, Jersey, Maven, and IntelliJ Idea.
+excerpt: Tutorial shows you how to easily create a RESTful API using Java, Jersey, Maven, and IntelliJ Idea.
+description:  Tutorial shows you how to easily create a RESTful API using Java, Jersey, Maven, and IntelliJ Idea.
 ---
 <p>Create a RESTful API Using Java and Jersey in IntelliJ Idea.</p>
 <div id="table_of_contents">